Omegle Shutdown and the Future of Anonymity

 Personal Wanderlust

-See how personly can help wandering hearts create and match personals across many cities at the same time.
+Learn how personly match personals across many cities at the same time

 Social Media Malaise and Online Dating

-Are the negative aspects of social media starting to influence popular dating platforms and cause depression amongst their users?
+Are the negative aspects of social media influencing dating apps?